Chain duality for categories over complexes: The dual cell decomposition

 \begin{corollary} The chain map

 is a weak equivalence. \end{corollary}

 \begin{proof} This follows from Lemma \ref{iso-in-DK} and Corollary \ref{varepsilon is a weak eq}. \end{proof}

-\begin{remark} Lemma 3.17 of \cite{DL98} gives, for an arbitrary category $\cC$, a free $\cC^{\op} \times \cC$-CW-approximation of the discrete $\cC^{\op} \times \cC$-space $\cC(?,??)$.
+\begin{remark} Davis and L\"uck's \cite[ Lemma 3.17]{DL98} gives, for an arbitrary category $\cC$, a free $\cC^{\op} \times \cC$-CW-approximation of the discrete $\cC^{\op} \times \cC$-space $\cC(?,??)$.
 This CW-approximation is foundational for homotopy (co)limits, and is essential for a 2-sided bar resolution.
 The material in this section shows that there is a much smaller model for this CW-approximation in the case where $K$ is the poset of a finite simplicial complex, namely one can use the $K^{\op} \times K$-space given by

 \end{remark}